 Community in crisis: infected needles spread HIV and Hepatitis C

-The instant it takes for a needle to puncture skin can be detrimental to a person’s health—not just because of the drug it might be carrying, but because of who might have used it before.
-Numbers of injection drug users are rising, as are the numbers of people resorting to used needles to get them.
+The instant a needle punctures the skin can be detrimental to a person’s health—not just because of the drug it might be carrying, but because of who might have used it before.
+Numbers of injection drug users are rising, and with them, the instances of re-using needles.
 And as used needles circulate, so do HIV and Hepatitis C.

 When the syringe services program (SSP), which is often known as a “needle exchange”, opened two years ago, it was in response to a public health emergency declaration issued in northeast Indiana, October 2016.
 With the increase in injected drug use, and the related rise in HIV and Hepatitis C incidents, it was clear that if nothing was done the problem would only continue to grow and endanger the health of our communities.
 However, as in many other places, starting a syringe services program was controversial.